lrstanley/marill/README.md

 ```

 ### Things to note/Troubleshooting
-   * Please remove `/root/tmp/marill` once you are done.
-This utility is still in alpha stages, and as such, there is no update check functionality.
-Leaving in place may cause someone in the future to utilize an outdated version of the software.
    * If there are any problems or bugs, **PLEASE LET ME KNOW!** You can submit bugs if you have a Github account [here](https://github.com/lrstanley/marill/issues/new) or [here if you do not](https://links.ml/iWQz)

 ## FAQ